MicrochipTech/PIC32MZW1_Workshop/06_develop/README.md

 SYS_MQTT_PublishTopicCfg sMqttTopicCfg;
 ```

-All the parameters other than the message itself are initialized by the configuration provided in MHC such as topic name for publishing, QOS, etc.
+All the parameters other than the message itself are initialized by the configuration provided in MCC such as topic name for publishing, QOS, etc.
 ```
 strcpy(sMqttTopicCfg.topicName, SYS_MQTT_DEF_PUB_TOPIC_NAME);
 sMqttTopicCfg.topicLength = strlen(SYS_MQTT_DEF_PUB_TOPIC_NAME);